A long while back, I wrote a short piece about how to make Linux servers set their local time to Europe -> London, which you can find here.

 Today, I’m going to show you how to post a quick snippet into your WordPress to allow you to display what the local time is anywhere in the world.
 For us, we are on Europe/London time, and so, below, here is that very feature:

-The above tells you the local time in London… cool, huh?!
+The above tells you the current time in London… cool, huh?!

 How to Make WordPress display the current time in a place, using a shortcode